 he Canon 24-70mm zoom is quite the workhorse lens, being a go-to for most applications.
 It’s not too wide angle, not too telephoto and wide open can cover most applications.
-The EF 24-70mm f/2.8L USM was released in 2002, with the ‘II’ update in February 2012, bringing in a new lighter design with better optics.
+The camera was originally released in 2002, with the Canon EF 24-70mm f/2.8L II USM update in February 2012, bringing in a new lighter design with better optics.
 This hopes to reduce some of the distortion found on the earlier model, with more robust weather sealing.

 Having Canon’s veritable red line around the lens means a high-end lens built for full-frame bodies.
 However, the lens works equally well on crop sensors which works out to have a 38-112mm view.
 There’s a lot of glass in this lens with 18 elements in 13 groups, two ultra-low dispersion (UD) glass elements, and a Super UD aspheric element to counter chromatic aberrations.
 Canon’s standard ultrasonic motor is in place with the option of a manual override.

 Highlights of this lens include f/2.8 – f/22, Ring-type Ultrasonic Motor (USM), 0.19x magnification, and 0.38mm minimum focus.
 Plus, it works with all Canon bodies.
 The old version felt and weighed the same as a tank, with this upgrade being lighter at 805g, but still feeling very robust.
 The Canon EF 24-70mm f/2.8L II USM almost feels like a simpler design than its predecessor, but everything is more or less laid out the same.
 There is a big manual focus ring up front and the zoom ring is closest to the camera body.
 Looking down the lens, you have a focus mode switch for manual or autofocus, a focus scale, and a zoom lock switch that was not available on the previous version.